 In TIMSS 1999, the same scoring scheme was retained with minor modifications.
 The use of code 76 for responses that merely repeated information in the stem of the item was discontinued for TIMSS 1999.
 Code 90 was also deleted, and responses in this category were coded as 79.
-For both surveys, the second-digit codes of 7 and 8 were reserved for nationally-defined diagnostic codes used by the national centers to monitor the occurrence of certain common response types in individual countries that were not already captured with the internationally-defined diagnostic codes.
-In processing the data for the international database, these country-specific codes were recoded to the "other" response category (second digit 9) at the appropriate score level.
+For both surveys, the second-digit codes of seven and eight were reserved for nationally-defined diagnostic codes used by the national centers to monitor the occurrence of certain common response types in individual countries that were not already captured with the internationallydefined diagnostic codes.
+In processing the data for the international database, these country-specific codes were recoded to the "other" response category (second digit nine) at the appropriate score level.

-3.2.4 Item Review
+2.2.4 Item Review

-Once drafted, the proposed replacement items and scoring guides were reviewed by the subject-matter coordinators, the mathematics and science consultants, International Study Center staff, the Subject Matter Item Replacement Committee (SMIRC), and the National Research Coordinators (NRCs).
-The items were evaluated individually by the mathematics and science coordinators, consultants, and International Study Center staff to check that the item addressed its intended objective.
+Once drafted, the proposed replacement items and scoring guides were reviewed by the subject-matter coordinators, the mathematics and science consultants, International Study Center staff, the Subject Matter Item Replacement Committee (SMIRC)4, and the national research coordinators (NRCs).
+The items were evaluated individually by the mathematics and science coordinators, consultants, and International Study Center staff to check that each addressed its intended objective.
 Any technical deficiencies found were rectified.
 In addition, some possible sources of bias due to cultural, national, or gender differences were eliminated.
 Three item development and review meetings of the item writers and International Study Center staff were held during October and November, 1997.

-3.2.5 Subject Matter Item Replacement Committee
+2.2.5 Subject Matter Item Replacement Committee

 An international committee of mathematics and science experts was formed to scrutinize the initial pool of items and make suggestions for revisions, select items from the item pool for the field test, review the item statistics from the field test, and select final test items for the main survey.
-The Subject Matter Item Replacement Committee (SMIRC) consisted of prominent mathematics and science educators nominated by participating countries, and thus represented a variety of nations and cultures.3 The committee was responsible for ensuring that items were mathematically and scientifically accurate, and could be readily translated into the many languages and cultural contexts of the study.
+The SMIRC consisted of prominent mathematics and science educators nominated by participating countries, and thus represented a variety of nations and cultures.
+The committee was responsible for ensuring that items were mathematically and scientifically accurate and could be readily translated into the many languages and cultural contexts of the study.
 The committee contributed greatly to the quality of the item pool and played a critical role in identifying and modifying or deleting items that had the potential for cultural or national bias.

 At its first meeting in November 1997, the committee met to review, revise, and select the items for the field test.
 Committee members were asked to consider whether each item was a reasonable replacement for the original item in terms of the content measured, and whether the answer key or scoring guide for the item was appropriate.
 A high-quality item needed to be unambiguous in meaning, with appropriate reading demands, clear graphics, and a defensible key or scoring guide.
 For free-response items, a good scoring guide needed to capture major student responses with a clear distinction between score points.
-The committee review resulted in a number of improvements to both the items and scoring guides.
+The committee review resulted in a number of improvements in both the items and scoring guides.

-3. See Appendix A for a list of the members of the Subject Matter Item Review Committee.
+4. See Appendix A for a list of the members.